DanielMachado-443/Winforms_Product_Lister/README.md

 ## Description

-- This is a Windows Forms product list maker that has a background image and two main forms as view pages in which you can list as many products as you like.
-Also it plays a pop song to make you feel better, enjoy!
+- This is a Windows Forms product list maker that has a background image and two main forms as view pages, in which you can list as many products as you like.
+Also, it plays a pop song to make you feel better, enjoy!

 ## How to start

-- In order to start the game you must have Visual Studio installed with Windows Forms package
+- In order to start the game, you must have Visual Studio installed with Windows Forms package

 ## About the code

-- It's a pretty simple winforms code in which in only have an entity class called Product, that contains all the products data to be used in the forms, as you can see below.
+- It's a pretty simple winforms code in which we only have an entity class called Product, that contains all the products data to be used in the forms, as you can see below.

 <a title="Winforms Product Lister">
   <img src="https://i.imgur.com/qfor7v1.png"/>